abinghamwalker/make_chat_gp2/README.md

 - Implement a GPT-2 model from the ground up with detailed explanation of each step required to do this.
 - Load publicly available weights and biases for GPT-2
-- I originally intended to make a model that was small enough to run on a standard Macbook Air, this did not turn out to be the case.
-- Allow for reasonable parameter variations from the original OpenAI implementation
+- Allow for reasonable parameter variations from the original OpenAI implementation and experimention where possible.

 ## Implementation Details

-The repository contains extensively documented Jupyter notebooks that:
+The repository contains Jupyter notebooks that:

 1. Explain the fundamental concepts of transformer-based language models
 2. Break down the key components (attention mechanisms, feed-forward networks, etc.)